jbrisbin/jstatebox/README.md

 1. An anonymous class derived from a special JStatebox interface.
 2. A Groovy closure.
 3. A Scala anonymous function.
+3. A Runnable (which returns null).
+4. A Callable (which returns a value).

 What this means for your app is higher overall throughput because there's no synchronization and, unless you do it on purpose in your handler, no blocking.
 This is probably only really